lsp-plugins/lsp-plugins/README.md

 There is no good support of MIDI interface in GStreamer now.
 Even if MIDI-based plugins are available for GStreamer, there is no guarantee that they will fully work.

+## Wayland and XWayland

+LSP Plugins don't support Wayland protocol at this moment and are required to run under XWayland if Wayland is used as a system compositor.
+The implementation of XWayland is still imperfect and there are known cases where it can cause several problems with graphics.

+There are several reasons why LSP Plugins don't support Wayland at this moment:
+  * It's a new protocol, and adding it's support requires some time;
+  * It provides some backward compatibility with X11, and the lack of Wayland support is not so critical;
+  * Only few plugin formats and DAWs support Wayland at this moment.
+CLAP is the only known plugin format that supports Wayland and the Presonus Studio for Linux is the only DAW that requires Wayland as a must.

+If you meet problems using LSP Plugins with Wayland, please consider switching back to X11.

 ## 3D backend not working